Caleb-o/c3-cookbook/src/basics/hello_world.md

 module myproject;
 ```

-Every file must start with a module name.
+Every file should start with a module name, if we omit this, then the compiler will try its best to generate one using the file.
 We can think of a module like a namespace, as each file that has the same module name is considered the same module.
 Module names are not tied to files or the directory they are in, so it is up to you to name them correctly.
 To avoid clashing, we must use longer and/or more detailed names.
 This could be something like `projectname::foo::bar::baz`.

 ```c++
 import std::io;